 In addition to monitoring for policy violations, we analyze all clicks and impressions to determine whether they fit a pattern of use that might artificially drive up an advertiser's costs or a publisher's earnings.
-If we determine that your account has invalid activity, then we may suspend your account and refund all account earnings along with Google’s revenue share to impacted advertisers.
+If we determine that your account has invalid traffic, then we may suspend your account and refund all account earnings along with Google’s revenue share to impacted advertisers.

-Account suspension gives you time to investigate the sources of invalid activity, identify and block suspicious traffic, and put measures in place to ensure clean traffic.
+Account suspension gives you time to investigate the sources of invalid traffic, identify and block suspicious traffic, and put measures in place to ensure clean traffic.
 Suspensions are non-appealable.
 We recommend using Google Analytics for Firebase to help you best understand, monitor, and evaluate the traffic to your app.
-This may also help you identify sources of invalid activity.
+This may also help you identify sources of invalid traffic.
 For more information visit our Ad Traffic Quality Resource Center.

-To help you understand the possible reasons that publishers may have their accounts suspended for invalid activity, we’ve outlined the most common reasons below.
+To help you understand the possible reasons that publishers may have their accounts suspended for invalid traffic, we’ve outlined the most common reasons below.
 Note that this is not a complete list, but the top causes.

 - Publishers must not artificially inflate the impressions or clicks the ads receive, either through automated or manual means.